Fixed-point free circle actions on 4-manifolds: Introduction

-{\bf Remarks} (1) Canonical JSJ decompositions are not uniquely determined as Z-splittings.
-Nevertheless, Theorem 1.4(1) implies that the number of factors $X_i$, the number of submanifolds $N_j$, as well as the conjugacy classes of subgroups $\pi_1(X_i)$ and $\pi_1(N_j)$, depend only on $\pi_1(X)$ (see Proposition 3.5 for details).
-We shall also point out that in the course of the proof of Theorem 1.4, the group $\pi_1(X)$ is shown to have the property that it admits no hyperbolic-hyperbolic elementary Z-splittings (cf. Lemma 3.1).
+{\bf Remarks} (1) Canonical JSJ decompositions are not unique as Z-splittings.
+Nevertheless, Theorem 1.5(1) implies that the number of factors $X_i$, the number of submanifolds $N_j$, as well as the conjugacy classes of subgroups $\pi_1(X_i)$ and $\pi_1(N_j)$, depend only on $\pi_1(X)$ (see Proposition 3.5 for details).
+We shall also point out that in the course of the proof of Theorem 1.5, the group $\pi_1(X)$ is shown to have the property that it admits no hyperbolic-hyperbolic elementary Z-splittings (cf. Lemma 3.1).

-(2) The stronger uniqueness in Theorem 1.4(2) corresponds to the uniqueness of canonical JSJ decompositions up to a sequence of {\it slidings, conjugations, and conjugations of boundary monomorphisms}.
-Such uniqueness has been established for torsion-free (Gromov) hyperbolic groups (cf. Sela \cite{Sela}, Theorem 1.7), but remains open in general for single-ended finitely presented groups (see \cite{RipS}, p.106).
+(2) The stronger uniqueness in Theorem 1.5(2) corresponds to the uniqueness of canonical JSJ decompositions up to a sequence of {\it slidings, conjugations, and conjugations of boundary monomorphisms}.
+Such uniqueness has been established for torsion-free (Gromov) hyperbolic groups (cf. Sela \cite{Sela}, Theorem 1.7), but remains open in general for single-ended finitely presented groups (see \cite{RipS}, page 106).

 (3) The assumption that the submanifolds $N_j$ are null-homologous in $X$ is equivalent to that the underlying graph of the associated Z-splitting of $\pi_1(X)$ is a tree.
-By Theorem 1.4(1), this is purely an assumption on the group $\pi_1(X)$.
+By Theorem 1.5(1), this assumption depends only on the group $\pi_1(X)$.

 (4) It is worth pointing out that the consideration in this paper provides an almost ideal setting for the need for developing the algebraic theory of Rips and Sela on Z-splittings of single-ended finitely presented groups \cite{RipS}.